Credit Card vs. Cash: Which to Use

 Cons of using cash instead of a credit card

-No protection from loss: You can replace a credit card easily by contacting the card issuer, and you’re typically not responsible for unauthorized transactions.
-When cash is lost or stolen, this isn’t usually the case.
+No protection from loss: You can replace a credit card easily by contacting the card provider, and you’re typically not responsible for unauthorized transactions.
+When cash is lost or stolen, it may be gone for good.

-Lack of convenience for large purchases: It's impractical to pay for certain purchases, such as a car, with cash.
+Inconvenient for large purchases: It’s impractical to pay for certain purchases, such as hotels or flights, with cash.

-Can't earn points, miles or cash back: Rewards credit cards can offer perks that cash doesn’t.
+Can’t earn points, miles or cash back: Rewards credit cards can offer perks for your everyday purchases that don’t accrue when you pay with cash.

 When to consider using cash